MEMBER LOGIN

 About Us

-The London Orthopaedic Units mandate is to support and facilitate the development of physiotherapists in the London and surrounding area through the promotion of excellence in orthopaedic education, clinical practice, and research.
+The London Orthopaedic Unit's mandate is to support and facilitate the development of physiotherapists in London and the surrounding area through the promotion of excellence in orthopaedic education, clinical practice and research.

 Meet the Executive